This month, the world glows pink with the “light of hope” that was first lit by Evelyn Lauder 12 years ago.

 So, they chose pink.
 Almost randomly.
 Because, sometimes, semiotic symbols are born simply by chance.
 Or accident.

 In the Fall of 1992, Estée Lauder handed out 1.5 million ribbons, each accompanied by a card describing a proper breast self-exam.
 They also collected over 200,000 pink ribbon petitions urging the government to push for increased funding for research.

 In 1993, Pink Ribbon petitions were delivered by Evelyn Lauder and Alexandra Penney to First Lady Hillary Clinton at The White House, urging government support for breast cancer awareness.
 Subsequently, President Bill Clinton signed a proclamation naming October 19th as ‘National Mammography Day’.

 Jumping on the bandwagon

 Then Avon jumped into the fold.
-About two inches long, the original Avon pink ribbon (issued in 1993) was a formidable piece of jewellery – half pink enamel and half gold cast, winced in the middle by a flowering gold rose.
+About two inches long, the original Avon pink ribbon (issued in 1993) was a formidable piece of jewellery – half pink enamel and half gold cast, with a golden rose in the middle.
 In it’s first two years, the pin raised US$10 million.

 Weaving in the blue

 In 1996, the pink and blue ribbon was designed by Nancy Nick, president and founder of the John W. Nick Foundation to bring awareness that “Men Get Breast Cancer Too!”.